SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 ### Role capabilities

-To use threat intelligence indicators, you must have the correct [role capabilities](/docs/manage/users-roles/roles/role-capabilities/#threat-intel).
+To view and manage threat intelligence indicators on the [Threat Intelligence tab](#threat-intelligence-tab), you must have the correct [role capabilities](/docs/manage/users-roles/roles/role-capabilities/#threat-intel).

 1. In the left navigation bar of Sumo Logic, select **Administration > Users and Roles**.
 1. Click the **Roles** tab.